lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/330-cdk-synth/_index.md

 pre: " <b> 3.3. </b> "
 ---

-> [!NOTE]
+## Why `cdk synth`?

-> AWS CDK apps are effectively only a definition of your infrastructure using code.
+AWS CDK apps are effectively only a definition of your infrastructure using code.

->
+- When CDK apps are executed, they produce (or "synthesize", in CDK parlance) an AWS CloudFormation template for each stack defined in your application.
-> - When CDK apps are executed, they produce (or "synthesize", in CDK parlance) an AWS CloudFormation template for each stack defined in your application.
+- To synthesize a CDK app, use the `cdk synth` command.

-> - To synthesize a CDK app, use the `cdk synth` command.
+## Synthesize CloudFormation template for your `cdk-workshop` stack

 - Synthesize the CloudFormation template from the `cdk-workshop` stack